coldstar1993/zkRollup-privacy-utxo/architecture_and_flow.md

 ## Deposit funds from L1
 All funds within Anomix Network are originally sourced from L1 Mina account.
 You are supposed to make a fund deposit from L1 wallet balance, then you could quickly get corresponding L2 value notes storing funds!

+_NOTE:_ Based on zero knowledge power and encryption algorithm, no worry about the possibility of linking L1 deposit address and L2 value notes!

 ## Transfer funds within L2
 All funds are storing as value notes within Anomix Network.
 With knowledge of UTXO model, fund transfer aligns with `Joint-Split` pattern.
 That means, if no one of your value notes is equal to or greater than the amount you plan to transfer, you would first aggregate (`Joint`) multiple value notes to make their sum equal enough or greater than.
 Then if their sum is greater than payment amount, you also need to `Split` a part (as a new value note) for your change(找零).

 ## Withdraw funds to L1
 Withdraw fund to L1 also aligns with `Joint-Split` pattern.
 But the payment fund is transfer out of Anomix Network into Mina L1, and your `change` note stays still as a new value note within L2.

+_NOTE:_ Based on zero knowledge power and encryption algorithm, no worry about the possibility of linking L2 value notes and L1 fund-recieving address!